Byron Bay, the Most Easterly Point of the Australian Mainland.

 Photos of people who are long time residents of Byron Bay.

 These are old photos of Byron Bay.
 It is great to look back and see how things used to be.
 If you have any videos or photos i could put onto my site please let me know.
 I find as many photos as I can to share with others who enjoyed our town as it used to be.

 SURF CLUB / LIFE SAVERS BYRON BAY

 Byron Bay surf club was established in 1907 and is the second oldest club north of Sydney.
-I was a member as a teenager raising money for the club.
+My mother and aunties (in the 1930's) and myself (1960's) both raised money for the surf club.